 Power Pasta Salad.
 A must make for summer!
-Loaded with fresh greens, tomatoes, oranges, carrots, shredded red cabbage, pasta salad and more!
+Loaded with fresh greens, tomatoes, oranges, carrots, shredded red cabbage, pasta and more!
 My kids love this pasta salad!

 It’s funny.
 As we end another school year I’m already thinking about the next one.